knidarkness/levenshteiner/README.md

 This is one of the fastest packages to calculate Levenshtein distance available today for the Node.js.
 It utilizes features of `worker_threads` module which is released with Node.js 12+.
 It becomes LTS version of Node on October 2019, so you should be able to use this package in production right now.

+## Installation

+Just run `npm install --save levenshteiner` or `yarn add levenshteiner` and you should be ready to go.
+To use the package in your app, import is as

+`import

 ## Usage

 This package provides three main methods: